ozzie-lam/rebyte-docs/guide/overview.md

 ### Assistants

-Rebyte assistants are AI-powered agents that can do planning, reasoning, and execution.
+Rebyte assistants are AI-powered tools that can do planning, reasoning, and execution.
 They can help with a wide range of tasks, from answering questions to creating documents specific to company's data.
-Assistants can leverage customized agents built by your team to provide more tailored responses.
+Assistants can leverage customized tools built by your team to provide more tailored responses.

 Here are some typical tasks that assistants can help with: